 Released back in September 2020, the initial look into the game was an incredible sight to behold.

 Monster Hunter Rise reveal trailer

-December’s Game Awards also provided players with another in-depth look into what to expect with the upcoming title.
+December’s Game Awards also provides players with another in-depth look into what to expect with the title.

 Monster Hunter Rise Game Awards 2020 trailer